artificially-ai/workshop/README.md

 After starting the Docker container, copy the Jupyter notebook URL and start working.

 * Remark: if you face problems concerning lack of resources, please increase your Docker Engine memory.
 I tested the notebooks in a MacBook Pro with 16GB of RAM.
 I dedicated 5GB to my Docker Engine.

+## Running with Anaconda

+The project also has a `environment.yml` file that can be used to create an Anaconda environment.
+One might be willing to use it instead of a docker container.
+To create, activate and run Jupyter Lab from the environment, check the commands below:

+* ```conda env create -f environment.yml```
+  - This will create the `dl-workshop` environment.
+* ```conda activate dl-workshop```
+  - This will activate the environment.
+* ```jupyter-lab```
+  - This will start Jupyter Lab and open it in the browser.

 ## TensorBoard